Pupil's Personal Development

 St Nicolas consistently promotes the extensive personal development of pupils.
 We go beyond the expected, so that pupils have access to a wide, rich set of experiences.
 Our aim is for all children to be courageous advocates; life-long learners; respectful, compassionate and empathetic; knowledgeable and talented; change-makers and leaders of the future; safe, happy, confident and resilient.

-We have carefully considered the local context and have coherently planned our ACE curriculum and wider offer to teach them the characteristics to become successful and responsible citizens of the future.
+We have carefully considered the local context and have coherently planned our Aspirational, Creative and Engaging curriculum and wider offer to teach them the characteristics to become successful and responsible citizens of the future.

 Further information about our curriculum including trips and community projects can be found here: